 The early pregnancy scan is used to check your baby’s development.
 It’s sometimes called your dating scan as it helps to show how many weeks pregnant you are.

-It's also used to pick up any health issues early.
-Scans are not 100% accurate and not all issues can be picked up by a scan.
+It's also used to pick up any health conditions or chromosomal conditions.
+Scans are not 100% accurate and not all conditions can be picked up by a scan.

 It's offered between 11 and 14 weeks of pregnancy.

 The purpose of the early pregnancy scan is to:

 Occasionally they can see a health condition or chromosomal conditions.
 Let your midwife know if you don't want to know about this.

 If booked early enough, a nuchal translucency (NT) scan can also be performed at the same time as your early scan.

 - helps find out how likely it is that your baby may have either Down’s syndrome, Patau’s syndrome or Edwards’ syndrome